Pitfalls, Mistakes and Imitations

 Remued's characteristic glazes are hard to reproduce convincingly but it's been attempted.

-This piece is not Remued, despite the signature, although perhaps it is not a deliberate 'fake' either.
-The name Remued has become so identified with its characteristic drip-glaze-and-gumnut style that it is often taken to be a generic name.
+This piece is not Remued, despite the signature, yet perhaps it is not a deliberate fake either.
+The name Remued has become so identified with its characteristic drip-glaze style that it is often taken to be a generic name.
 Items are offered for sale as 'Pates remued', 'Diana remued', and even in the US 'van Briggle remued'.
 Maybe the maker of this piece was merely striving for a characteristic style (and maybe not, too!).

 Mark Jackson & Amanda Warriner